If you’re looking to buy a new home, one of your first big decisions will be deciding: Should you buy or sell first?

-The Reasons to Buy Before Selling:
+The Reasons to Buy First:

 - Greater property selection – if the clock isn’t ticking, you can literally spend months or years searching for your dream home

 - More comfort with interest rates – in the event that rates go up between the time you buy and sell, you’ll be locked into the lower rates

 - Time for renovations – having the luxury to replace the electrical and kitchen while you aren’t living in your new home can be a godsend, especially if you have young children

 - Know exactly how much money you have to spend – once your property is sold, you know exactly how much money you have for the downpayment on the new house.

 - Avoid the stress and costs of your house or condo NOT selling – most banks will require you to have a firm Agreement of Purchase in place for your current property before they will advance you a mortgage on your new property

 - Avoid bridge financing costs – this is the money the bank lends you to cover the equity in your house when you close on your purchase before the sale, i.e. the extra cost of carrying two mortgages temporarily.

 Here are some important questions to ask yourself when deciding whether to buy or sell first: